ayedo/ayedo.github.io/_posts/2020-02-15-typesafe-i18n-made-easy.markdown

 Nothing fancy yet: a Translatable has a function to return a String for each supported language.

-Now two features of Kotlin come into to play:
+Now two features of Kotlin comes into to play:

 1. built-in language support for singletons
 2. the possibility of declaring multiple classes or objects in a single file.